2567910/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

+To run the app, download entire directory and open `index.html` in a browser.
+Or click [here](https://stanleytsao.github.io/frontend-nanodegree-mobile-portfolio/) to see app hosted on GitHub Pages.

 #### Part 1: Optimize PageSpeed Insights score for index.html

 1. Optimize images using grunt responsive_images and editing image src links.